 We use a third-party provider, MailChimp, to deliver our newsletter.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see MailChimp’s privacy notice.
 You can unsubscribe to our enews mailings at any time by clicking the unsubscribe link at the bottom of our enewletters – the option is always there (but of course we would like you to stay!).

 Most of b-side events are free, but sometimes we need to know how many people are coming and sometimes we need to charge for events.
 We use Eventbrite to advertise our events and collect ticket money where appropriate and a service called Wufoo to collect b-side membership subscriptions.
 When you purchase a ticket or membership online your name, postcode data, email and contact number will be stored.
 You can of course purchase a ticket in person without supplying any personal data at all.

 Because b-side is a publically funded organisation, we may share anonymised personal information with our funders, including Arts Council England.
 Arts Council use this data to analyse our audience development programmes, ticket sales and self-generated funding to understand the impact of the public investment made in b-side.

 You are entitled to view, amend, or delete the personal information that we hold.
 Email your request to our marketing manager Sandy Kirkby firstname.lastname@example.org

-This policy has been updated in light of the new GDPR regulations and will be reviewed in 2019.
+This policy has been updated in light of the new GDPR regulations and will be reviewed annually.